zephyrproject-rtos/zephyr/doc/subsystems/shell/shell.rst

    * - ctrl + w
      - Removes the word or part of the word to the left of the cursor.
 Words separated by period instead of space are treated as one word.
+   * - alt + b
+     - Moves the cursor backward one word.
+   * - alt + f
+     - Moves the cursor forward one word.

 Usage
 *****